apache/usergrid/content/docs/_sources/geolocation/geolocation.txt

 The returned results are sorted from nearest to furthest.
 Entities with the same location are returned in the order they were created.

 The location parameter can be appended to any standard API Services query.
-For more information on how to query your API Services data, see Querying your data.
+For more information on how to query your API Services data, see [Querying your Data](../data-queries/querying-your-data.html).

 For example, here is how you would find all the devices within 8,046 meters (~10 miles) of the center of San Francisco: